1. What is stock turnover time and why does it matter?

 8. FAQs

-What is the ideal average rotation time for used vehicles?
+What average turnover time is ideal for used vehicles?

-Between 30 and 60 days is generally a good range to maintain a profitable operation.
+Between 30 and 60 days is usually a good range to maintain a profitable operation.

-How to know which cars take longer to sell?
+How do I know which cars take longer to sell?

 Check your CRM or stock management platform to see the days in inventory for each unit.